Maega/RatchetHax/README.md

 Currently, only the original v1.00 (Black Label) NTSC version of Ratchet & Clank 1 is fully supported by RatchetHax.

-Early support has now been added for the PS3 remasters of Ratchet & Clank 2 and 3.
+Early support has now been added for several other games in the series.
 Not all functionality is working or fully tested yet, but progress is being made on implementing full support for these games on both PS2 and PS3.

 Adding support for other Ratchet & Clank games is as simple as cloning [an existing address file](games/rc1_ntsc_v1.js) and making the neccessary address edits.
 [Game.js](Game.js) will automatically detect and import all address files in [./games](games) on launch.